Flu and COVID-19 vaccinations are being offered to those most at risk as additional protection ahead of winter.

 • health and social care staff.

-Booking is now open - anyone eligible can book their appointment via:
+Anyone eligible can book their appointment via:

 • the NHS website